E3SM-Project/e3sm_data_docs/docs/source/v1/BGC/index.rst

 * *Description of historical and future projection simulations by the global coupled E3SMv1.0 model as used in CMIP6* `doi:10.5194/gmd-15-3941-2022 <https://doi.org/10.5194/gmd-15-3941-2022>`_
 * *Ensemble Spread Behavior in Coupled Climate Models: Insights From the Energy Exascale Earth System Model Version 1 Large Ensemble* `doi:10.1029/2023MS003653 <https://doi.org/10.1029/2023MS003653>`_
 * *The DOE E3SM Coupled Model Version 1: Description and Results at High Resolution* `doi:10.1029/2019MS001870 <https://doi.org/10.1029/2019MS001870>`_
-* (TODO: add BGC-specific papers)
+* *The DOE E3SM v1.1 Biogeochemistry Configuration: Description and Simulated Ecosystem-Climate Responses to Historical Changes in Forcing* `doi:10.1029/2019MS00176 <https://doi.org/10.1029/2019MS001766>`_

 Experiments:

 The datasets include the following experiments.
 Each case has a historical run and a ssp85 run.

-(TODO: add description to the top-level bullet points below)
+CTC and ETA are two approaches to modeling soil biogeochemistry.
+B and R refer to biogeochemical CO\ :sub:`2`\ and radiative CO\ :sub:`2`\ respectively.
+C and D refer to constant and diagnostic respectively.
+Please see section 4.1 "Experimental Design and Overview of the Simulations" and Table 3 "E3SMv1.1-BGC Simulations Overview" of the `relevant paper <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019ms001766>`_ for more information.

 * CTC Control